 - You can add any vegetables you like to this dish, such as peas, celery, zucchini, corn, or mushrooms.

 - You can substitute bell pepper with celery, peas, or green bean (anything you have).

-- If you don't like to use the red chilli, you can replace it with ½ tbsp of sriracha sauce.
+- If you don't like to use the red chilli, you can replace it with ½ tablespoon of sriracha sauce.